Medicare Notice of Creditable Coverage

-If you have a change in family status such as a new Dependent resulting from marriage, birth, adoption or placement for adoption, divorce (including legal separation and annulment), death or Qualified Medical Child Support Order, you may be able to enroll yourself and / or your Dependents.
-However, you must request enrollment no later than 30 days after the marriage, birth, adoption or placement for adoption or divorce (including legal separation and annulment).
+If you have a change in family status such as addition of a new Dependent resulting from marriage, birth, adoption, placement for adoption, or Qualified Medical Child Support Order, or loss of Dependent due to divorce (including legal separation and annulment) or death, you may be able to enroll yourself and / or your Dependents.
+However, you must request enrollment no later than 30 days after the change in family status event (including legal separation and annulment).

 Medicare Part D – Important Notice About Your Prescription Drug Coverage and Medicare

 Health Insurance Marketplace Coverage Options and Your Health Coverage